Maya Bay Travel Tips 2026: How to Visit, Latest Rules, Fees & Best Time to Go

 Maya Bay sits on Phi Phi Leh inside a protected national park.
 Since reopening with stricter conservation rules, the goal is simple: let people visit without damaging the bay again.

-In real life, this means your visit is usually more “controlled” than people expect—but still absolutely worth it if you plan the timing right.
-You’ll typically walk a short boardwalk into the beach, take photos, enjoy the view, and then continue to other stops (like lagoons or snorkeling bays) depending on your tour route.
+In real life, this means your visit is usually more controlled than people expect, but still absolutely worth it if you plan the timing right.
+You’ll typically walk a short boardwalk into the beach, take photos, enjoy the view, and then continue to other stops such as lagoons or snorkeling bays depending on your tour route.

 - You don’t anchor on the beach: boats usually land at Loh Samah Bay.

-- You won’t “hang out” for hours: expect limited time on the sand.
+- You won’t stay for hours: expect limited time on the sand.

-- Swimming is restricted: Maya Bay is about scenery + conservation now.
+- Swimming is restricted: Maya Bay is mainly about scenery and conservation now.

 How to Visit Maya Bay (From Phuket vs From Phi Phi)

-Direct answer: You can visit Maya Bay as a day trip from Phuket, or as a shorter hop if you’re already staying in Phi Phi.
-The “best” option depends on your time, sea conditions, and how much you care about early timing.
+Direct answer: You can visit Maya Bay as a day trip from Phuket, or as a shorter hop if you’re already staying on Phi Phi.
+The best option depends on your time, sea conditions, boat comfort, and how much you care about early timing.

 Option A: Day Trip From Phuket (Most Popular)

-From Phuket, most travelers choose a Phi Phi day tour that includes Maya Bay plus other stops (usually lagoons and a snorkeling area).
-This is ideal if you want one efficient “big day” without changing hotels.
+From Phuket, most travelers choose a Phi Phi day tour that includes Maya Bay plus other stops such as Pileh Lagoon, Viking Cave, snorkeling areas, Phi Phi Don, Bamboo Island, or Khai Island depending on the package.
+This is ideal if you want one efficient big day without changing hotels.

 Option B: Visit From Phi Phi (Shorter Travel Time)

-If you’re already on Phi Phi, the ride to Phi Phi Leh is shorter—so it’s easier to time a quieter visit.
-The trade-off is you’ll need overnight time on the islands.
+If you’re already on Phi Phi, the ride to Phi Phi Leh is shorter, so it’s easier to time a quieter visit.
+The trade-off is that you need overnight time on the islands, and you may have fewer large-boat comfort options compared with Phuket departure packages.

 Latest Rules Snapshot (Simple Checklist)

-- Entry route: typically via Loh Samah Bay + boardwalk.
+- Entry route: typically via Loh Samah Bay and the boardwalk.

-- No boats on the beach: boats do not park/anchor on Maya Bay sand.
+- No boats on the beach: boats do not park or anchor on Maya Bay sand.

 - Swimming: commonly not allowed; in some periods rangers may allow only very shallow wading in a small zone.